whitecr0wz/whitecr0wz.github.io/_posts/posts/20-20-10-Backdooring-PE.md

 ### Introduction

-#### Building malware is a topic which has been of great interest to me.
+#### Building malware is a topic which has always been from great interest to me.
 However, injecting malicious code within benign software seems a very concerning yet engrossing concept.
 PE Injection is pretty much the aforementioned example, embedding shellcode into a non-used fragment of code within a program which is commonly not flagged as a program.

 ![](/assets/img/Code_Cave/1.png)